party-repl/clojure-party-repl/readme.md

 ### User interface improvements
 - [ ] Integrate with Atom IDE
 - [x] When executing code, temporarily highlight the top-level form or the selected code being sent to the REPL.
 Likewise, somehow indicate when there's a syntax error preventing a top-level form from being found.
-- [ ] Create a new kind of Pane which holds both the REPL input-editor and output-editor.
-- [ ] Add buttons to REPL Pane like "Execute" and "Clear history".
+- [x] Add buttons to REPL Pane like "Execute" and "Clear history".
 - [ ] Make the "Execute" button dynamically switch to "Cancel" when a long running command is executed (this should work seamlessly on the guest side too).
-- [ ] Make the output-editor (history) read-only.
+- [x] Make the output-editor (history) read-only.

 ### OS support